chaos-mesh/rfcs/text/2020-12-25-selectors.md

 ## Summary

-Here is an RFC about a more efficient and flexible selectors.
+Here is an RFC about more efficient and flexible selectors.

 ## Motivation